symfony-cmf/symfony-cmf-docs/bundles/menu.rst

 If you want to render the menu from twig, make sure you have not disabled twig in the ``knp_menu`` configuration section.

 If ``sonata-project/doctrine-phpcr-admin-bundle`` is added to the composer.json require section, the menu documents are exposed in the SonataDoctrinePhpcrAdminBundle.
 For instructions on how to configure this Bundle see :doc:`doctrine_phpcr_admin`.

 By default, ``use_sonata_admin`` is automatically set based on whether SonataDoctrinePhpcrAdminBundle is available but you can explicitly disable it to not have it even if sonata is enabled, or explicitly enable to get an error if Sonata becomes unavailable.

-Menu entries
+Menu Entries
 ------------

 A ``MenuItem`` document defines menu entries.
 You can build menu items based on symfony routes, absolute or relative urls or referenceable PHPCR-ODM content documents.

 The menu tree is built from documents under [menu_basepath]/[menuname].
 You can use different document classes for menu items as long as they implement ``Knp\Menu\NodeInterface`` to integrate with KnpMenuBundle.
 The default ``MenuNode`` document discards children that do not implement this interface.

 Examples::